maelys-mcardle/adventure/samples/simple/entities/objects/door/door.md

 ## open -> closed

-You closed the door.
+You are closing the door.

 ## closed -> open

-You opened the door.
+You are opening the door.

 ## doorAlreadyOpen